marcel8121/windows11-mods/README.md

 **NOTE that you are doing this at your own risk.
 Changing the wrong thing could lead to break your System.**

-**NOTE that you are doing this at your own risk.
-Changing the wrong thing could lead to break your System.**

-**NOTE that you are doing this at your own risk.
-Changing the wrong thing could lead to break your System.**

 FIRST: Open your registry.
 This will be our friend throughout this Guide.
 You can do that by pressing Windows + R and type regedit